 Who knew, back when a few photos of baseball stars were placed onto cardboard, that the baseball card phenomenon would become an enormously competitive, large industry, one that sparked a series of legal challenges that changed the collecting landscape forever?

 Topps baseball cards were virtually the only game in town from 1956 through 1980.
 Although other companies tried to horn in on their market, Topps fought them off and enjoyed a partnership with Major League Baseball and its players.
-Finally, the Fleer Corporation was able to defeat Topps, winning the right to produce and sell their own baseball cards, without bubble gum.
+Finally, the Fleer Corporation was able to defeat Topps, winning the right to produce and sell their own cards.
 This opened the door for other companies like Donruss and, eventually, Upper Deck, to get in on the market, the latter company changing the game completely with its high-resolution images and holograms.

 Looking back, the last year of the stranglehold on baseball cards produced what many consider to be one of the hobby’s landmark issues: the 1980 Topps Baseball set.
 It contains but one major rookie card but a host of Hall of Famers that marked the end of what some older collectors refer to as an uncomplicated era that stayed largely unchanged for 25 years.

 When Topps cards hit store shelves in the winter of 1980, the company offered a new “Super Cello” 28-card pack with a larger piece of gum along with 25-card cello packs, 42-card rack packs and 15 card wax packs, selling for a newly raised price of 25 cents.
 Little had changed over the previous two decades, other than the base design and the move to a 700-plus card set in 1978.